-In March of 2012, his first book, He Do the Gay Man in Different Voices, came out from Sibling Rivalry Press.
-The book made the contemporary poetry bestsellers list in August of 2012).
-It was also named a finalist for the Thom Gunn Poetry Award and won the Lambda Literary Award for Gay Poetry.
+In March of 2012, my first book He Do the Gay Man in Different Voices came out from Sibling Rivalry Press.
+The book made the contemporary poetry bestsellers list in August of 2012 and was named a finalist for the Thom Gunn Poetry Award and won the Lambda Literary Award for Gay Poetry.

 My second book A History of the Unmarried came out from Sibling Rivalry Press in September of 2014.
 It was later placed on the 2015 Over the Rainbow List compiled by the American Library Association.